 Georges Braque, a famous French artist who helped develop Cubism said, “Art is a wound turned into light.”
 That quote describes the Whitney Children perfectly: 40 life-sized terracotta statues of enslaved African-American children created by sculptor Woodrow Nash.
 The haunting boys and girls in ragged clothes are scattered around the grounds of Whitney Plantation, in Wallace, Louisiana.
 Most are placed in Antioch Baptist Church, the location where guided tours begin.
 As you move throughout the church, the statues pull at your heart and make you question what they are thinking.
 If these pieces of art don’t touch your soul, I dare say nothing will.

 When approached while working on the Children of Whitney, Nash said: “I want these pieces to be as genuine to true slave life as possible.
 This project has been a challenge that I’ve looked forward to for a long time.
 My pieces will breathe life into the whole plantation.”
+And, indeed they do.

 Whitney Plantation opened in December 2014 as the first plantation museum in Louisiana to focus exclusively on the lives of the slaves, and one of very few in the country.
 Many of the famous Louisiana River Plantations, like Oak Alley, have finally begun to include slave stories and slave cabins on tours.
 However, most estates in the Old South continue to focus on the grandeur of the big house and lives of the wealthy landowners.
 Whitney Plantation portrays the opposite.